Community Gatekeeper Training

 Lifeline Text - 0477 13 11 14

 Suicide Call Back Service - 1300 65 94 67

 NSW Mental Health Line - 1800 011 511

 Mental Health Support Services

 Find out about crisis support services, local mental health services and national mental health initiatives on the Mental Heath Services page.

 Suicide Response Steering Group

 Council's Community Safety Committee resolved to form a Working Group to address growing concerns in the community about deaths by suicide on the Northern Beaches.
-The Suicide Response Steering group aims to play a lead role in developing, coordinating and communicating a Northern Beaches Suicide Response Action Plan and to drive its implementation and evaluation.
+The Suicide Response Steering Group aims to play a lead role in developing, coordinating and communicating a Northern Beaches Suicide Response Action Plan and to drive its implementation and evaluation.
 The Response together with NSW Police, health authorities, local service groups and the community ensures there is a coordinated and collaborative response to address suicide on the Northern Beaches.
 Find out more

 There are a large number of volunteering opportunities available to assist people at increased risk of social isolation, loneliness and mental illness on the Northern Beaches.